First Baptist Church (West Baden Springs, Indiana)

 The First Baptist Church (also known as the Negro Baptist Church and the Elm Street Baptist Church) is a historic Baptist church located at Elm and Sinclair Sts. in West Baden Springs, Indiana.
 It was built in 1920, and is a one-story, rectangular, vernacular Late Gothic Revival style frame building.
 It features a square projecting belfry.
-At the time of its listing, the property was then vacant, and was owned by the West Baden Historical Society.
+It was listed on the National Register of Historic Places in 1994.
+At the time of listing, the property was vacant, and owned by the West Baden Historical Society.
 It was deemed significant in the area of "Ethnic heritage: Black".

-It was listed on the National Register of Historic Places in 1994.